I Drive Colorado / Yo Manejo Colorado

 Join the I Drive Colorado Campaign by liking our facebook page:

-In 2016 the I Drive Colorado campaign worked on 3 bills to fix the defunded SB-251 program:
+Since 2016, the I Drive Colorado campaign worked on several bills to fix the defunded SB-251 program:

 HB-1415 sponsored by Rep. Pabon passed this year and it changed the law so that all Sb-251 applicants that fail their driving test can go to a 3rd party private testing center and return to any SB-251 DMV office within 60 days to get their license without having to schedule a new appointment.
 This will free up more appointments for all SB-251 applicants